Circular Proofs as Session-Typed Processes: A Local Validity Condition: Local Validity and Guard Conditions

-By Theorem \ref{listor}, a cycle $\mathbb{C}$
+By Theorem~\ref{listor}, a cycle $\mathbb{C}$

 is either a {\it left $\mu$-trace} {or} a {\it right $\nu$-trace} if either $[x^\gamma]<_{\Omega'} [z^\alpha]$ {\bf or} $[y^\delta]<_{\Omega'} [w^\beta]$ holds.
-Checking a disjunctive condition for each cycle implies that the FS guard condition cannot simply analyze each path from the beginning of a definition to a call site in isolation and then compose the results---instead it must unfold the definitions and examine every possible cycle in the infinitary derivation separately.
+Checking a disjunctive condition for each cycle implies that the FS guard condition cannot simply analyze each path from the beginning of a definition to a call site in isolation and then compose the results---instead, it must unfold the definitions and examine every cycle, possibly composed of smaller individual cycles, in the infinitary derivation separately.
+In other words, the FS guard condition may accept two individual cycles but reject their combination.

-In our algorithm, however, we merge the lists of left and right channels, e.g. $[x^\gamma]$ and $[y^\delta]$ respectively, into a single list $list(x^{\gamma},y^{\delta})$.
-The values in $list(x^{\gamma},y^{\delta})$ from Definition \ref{list} are still recorded in their order of priorities, but for the same priority the value corresponding to {\it receiving} a message precedes the one corresponding to {\it sending} a message.
-As described in Definition \ref{defmain} we merge this list with process variables to check all (immediate) calls even those that do not form a cycle in the sense of the FS guard condition (that is, when process $X$ calls process $Y\neq X$).
+In our algorithm, however, we form a transitive condition by merging the lists of left and right channels, e.g. $[x^\gamma]$ and $[y^\delta]$ respectively, into a single list $list(x^{\gamma},y^{\delta})$.
+The values in $list(x^{\gamma},y^{\delta})$ from Definition~\ref{list} are still recorded in their order of priorities, but for the same priority the value corresponding to {\it receiving} a message precedes the one corresponding to {\it sending} a message.
+As described in Definition~\ref{defmain} we merge this list with process variables to check all immediate calls even those that do not form a cycle in the sense of the FS guard condition (that is, when process $X$ calls process $Y\neq X$).

-By adding process variables to our validity check condition there is no need to search for every possible cycle in the infinitary derivation.
-Instead, our algorithm only checks the condition for the immediate calls that a process makes.
-As this condition enjoys transitivity, it also holds for all possible non-immediate recursive calls, including any cycles.
+{Transitivity of our validity check condition is the key to establishing its locality.
+Our algorithm only checks the condition for the immediate calls that a process makes.
+As this condition enjoys transitivity, it also holds for all possible non-immediate recursive calls, including any combination of the immediate calls.
+As a result, we do not need to search for every possible cycle in the infinitary derivation.}

 \begin{remark} We briefly analyze the asymptotic complexity of our algorithm.
 Let $n$ be the number of priorities and $s$ the size of the signature, where we add in the sizes of all types $A$ appearing in applications of the $\msc{Cut}$ rule.
 In time $O(n\,s)$ we can compute a table to look up $i \in c(A)$ for all priorities $i$ and types $A$ appearing in cuts.